Hotels near Coronado Pool

 Which hotels near Coronado Pool have suites or extra space?

-Which hotels near Coronado Pool have an in-room kitchen or kitchenette?
+Which hotels near Coronado Pool have a full in-room kitchen?

 Which hotels near Coronado Pool have connecting rooms?